AndreBClark/dscvr/README.md

 1. leave the terminal open while working
 1.  `--watch` will auto update your changes to you the assets folder locally

+### 7. Checking Out Branches

+The `origin/master` branch is the main production branch. with this project we will divide up work as Individual _Features_ or _Tasks_ There Are a few things you need to do, before you begin working on a feature. from this point on Everyone else needs to be working on the Dev Branch.

+1. Check the project board for tasks to complete, place your chosen task in the `in progress` stack.
+1. move to the dev branch from Github Desktop or from your code editor
+1. If Your Feature doesn't have a branch yet create one.
+You can do so in the Github Desktop Application.
+1. switch to your code editor and in the lower corner there should be a line that says the name of the current branch.
+1. If it's correct, you're all set.

 ## Resources